JJHick95/log_regression-ds-west-082420/README.md

 A natural thought would be to use that "line" to descriminate between classes: Everything with an output greater than a certain point is classified as a 1, everything below is classified as a 0.

-In this way, logistic classifer is **parametric, discriminitive** function.
+Logistic regression does just this, but in a fancy way.
+The logistic classifer is **parametric, discriminitive** function.
 The best fit parameters ($\beta$)s creates a decision boundary which allows us to discriminate between the classes.

 ![decision_boundary](https://www.researchgate.net/publication/325813999/figure/fig5/AS:638669773893635@1529282148432/Classification-decision-boundary-using-logistic-regression-The-blue-area-corresponds-to.png)

 ```python
 #img source https://www.researchgate.net/publication/325813999/figure/fig5/AS:638669773893635@1529282148432/Classification-decision-boundary-using-logistic-regression-The-blue-area-corresponds-to.png
 ```

 # Breast Cancer Dataset